 1. Cardiovascular disease

-The heart gets damaged by smoking, and blood circulation also gets affected.
-Nicotine contains certain chemicals which impair the oxygen supply to various parts of the body system.
-Tobacco increases the level of cholesterol.
-Cholesterol and other fats tend to get deposited in arteries, thus hardening the arteries.
+The heart gets damaged by smoking, and blood circulation is also affected.
+Nicotine and the other chemicals in cigarette smoke impair the oxygen supply to various parts of the body.
+Tobacco raises cholesterol levels in the blood.
+Cholesterol and other fats tend to get deposited in arteries, hardening them over time.
 The arteries become narrow, blocked, and rigid.
 Due to this, blood clots can form, causing strokes and heart attacks.
 The common cardiovascular diseases a smoker suffers from are:

 - Coronary thrombosis.